 |ACC301||Advanced Financial Accounting||4|

-- All Accounting majors must take Economics 102, 103, 220, and Mathematics 115 in partial fulfillment of General Education Requirements and Liberal Arts Requirements.
+• All Accounting majors must take ECON 102, ECON 103, ECON 220, and MATH 115 or MATH 121 in partial fulfillment of General Education requirements and Liberal Arts requirements.
 Transfer students majoring in Accounting must present or complete these courses, even though they have an Associate degree where all General Education requirements have been waived.

-- All Accounting majors must complete a minimum of 60 Liberal Arts credits inclusive of the Core Requirements.
+• All Accounting majors must complete a minimum of 60 Liberal Arts credits.

 • The requirement that half of the credits in the major program must be taken at York is superseded by the requirement that 15 credits in the Accounting discipline must be taken at York.